702ado/README.md/README.md

 - Practice too much on packet tracer
 - Getting more certifications
 - University (Networking)
-- Hobyyist of Machine Learning and Data Science
+- Hobbyist of Machine Learning and Data Science

 =========================